leonicoletti/leonicoletti.github.io/_posts/2021-02-20-probabilistic-machine-learning.md

 $$D_{KL} := \mathbb{E}_{q_\psi} \left[\log \frac{q_\psi(z)}{p_{\theta}(z \mid x)}\right]$$

 However, optimizing it with respect to $\psi$ is much harder, since the expectation distribution depends on $\psi$.
-The trick is that it can be expressed as $\log p_\theta(x) - ELBO$, where ELBO is an *evidence lower bound*.
+The trick is that it can be expressed as $\log p_\theta(x) - ELBO$, where the left term is the (constant) log-evidence and ELBO is an evidence lower bound.
 Therefore, maximizing the ELBO amounts to minimizing the divergence between the posterior and its guide.

 $$ELBO := \mathbb{E}_{q_\psi} \left[\log \frac{p_{\theta}(x, z)}{q_\psi(z)}\right]$$

-ELBO is much easier to compute as it doesn't require to approximate the posterior $p_\theta(z \mid x)$ but only the probability $p_\theta(x,z)$.
+The ELBO is much easier to deal with as it bears no dependency to the posterior $p_\theta(z \mid x)$ but only to $p_\theta(x,z)$, that we can compute.

+### Stochastic variational inference

+By surrogating latent posteriors with deep neural networks (guides), we can combine the representation strength of modern *Deep Learning* techniques with probabilistic inference.
+In order to make the associated optimization problems tractable, Hoffman *et al.* proposed a framework to apply stochastic gradient ascents: *Stochastic Variational Inference* (SVI).
+The python-based [Pyro](https://pyro.ai/) library provides a state-of-the-art implementation of these algorithms.
+It can handle any kind of distribution $p$ provided that:
+* we can sample from each $p_\theta$;
+* we can compute the pointwise log pdf $p_\theta$;
+* $p_\theta$ is differentiable with respect to $\theta$.

 ## References

 * Ulrike von Luxburg, *Statistical Machine Learning (Part 12 - Risk minimization vs. probabilistic approaches)*, Summer Term 2020, University of Tübingen.
 * Pyro.ai, *Getting Started With Pyro: Tutorials, How-to Guides and Examples*.
+* Matt Hoffman, David M. Blei, Chong Wang, John Paisley, *Stochastic Variational Inference*, Journal of Machine Learning Research, 2013.